 Students who are under the age of 18 at time of their first class and have earned a High School diploma or equivalent are required to provide proof of High School completion in the form of either an official high school transcript, HiSet, GED, TASC or completion of home schooling.
 Parent(s) or Guardian(s) must complete the “Enrollment of a Minor Form” at time of registration.

 Dual Credit Policy

 Undergraduate Bachelor of Science in Nursing students may enroll in up to 6 credits of graduate-level courses prior to completing their bachelor’s degree.
 To enroll in dual credit courses, students must have earned at least 90 credits, have at least a 3.0 cumulative GPA, and have received a B+ or better in NUR602.
 These dual credits may be counted toward both the undergraduate and the graduate degree.
 Courses eligible for dual credit will be determined by the Graduate Program Director.
 Students must meet minimum grade requirements for the course to count toward graduation at each level.
 Dual credit courses will count toward the residency requirement within the undergraduate degree but will not count toward the minimum 30 credit residency requirement for graduate degrees.
 Dual credit courses will be included in cumulative GPA at both the undergraduate and graduate levels.

 Students are responsible for purchasing textbooks and materials.
 Students receiving federal financial aid may be eligible to receive funds prior to the start of the term to assist in the purchase of textbooks (see the “Advanced Book Funds” section for information and eligibility requirements).
-MBS Books is the authorized textbook supplier for the college.
-Detailed information on required books, including ISBN, is listed at: www.granite.edu/books.
+Barnes and Noble is the authorized textbook supplier for the college.
+Detailed information on required books, including ISBN, is listed at: https://granite.bncollege.com/.

 Attendance and Participation